HudsonAlpha/poison_exon_variant_analysis/scripts/README.md

 5. Input data list was created based on Anvil template and uploaded to personal workspace bucket.
 6. Workflow was instantiated via personal AnVIL workspace
 7. Results (quality and PE-region filtered VCFs) were downloaded from personal Anvil workspace
-8. Further processing (merging, annotation, and analysis) were completed locally
+8. Further processing (merging, annotation, and analysis) were completed locally, as above

 #### Requirements